 College Art Association, Opportunities

-- Create a high quality, high res version of each of your films (export as Apple Pro Res 422HQ, for instance)
+- Create a high quality, high res version of each of your films (export as Apple Pro Res 422HQ)

-- Sign up for a free Vimeo account and upload your best work to a Vimeo page.
-Write short clear descriptions for each project and include relevant credits for anyone who participated, including music credits.
+- Sign up for a free Vimeo account and upload your best work to a Vimeo channel.
+Write short clear descriptions for each project and include credits for anyone who participated, including music credits

-- Sign up for Youtube and upload work there, too
+- Sign up for YouTube and upload work

-- Create a web portfolio, embed your Youtube/Vimeo films on a ‘films/work’ page, include brief descriptions for each, list any other kind of creative or tech work you do, and add links to your cv.
+- Create a web portfolio, embed your YouTube and Vimeo films on a ‘films/work’ page, include brief descriptions for each, list any other kind of creative or tech work you do, and add links to your cv.
 Update your portfolio site regularly

-- Create a cv/resume; keep it updated; upload it to your site.
-Keep contact info limited to websites and email addresses – don’t include your street address or phone number on your online cv, e.g.
+- Create a cv/resume and save it in a folder on your external drive; keep it updated; upload it to your site.
+Keep personal contact info limited to websites and email addresses – don’t include your street address or phone number on your online cv

-- Write an artist statement.
-This can be one page long and should describe your general interests (film/video, cultural, topical), what genres you create work in, any other artists who’s work you feel an affinity towards, what your current specific interests are.
+- Write an artist statement and save it in a folder on your external drive.
+This should be about one page long and should describe your general interests (film/video, cultural, topical, thematic), what genres you create work in, any maker’s who’s work you feel an affinity towards, what your current specific interests are.
+You’ll be updating this with a few lines about what your current project is every time someone asks for it

-- Create a demo reel (.mov or .mp4 file) and keep it handy.
-Put only the best moments of any project on your demo reel – excerpt a minute or two max from each film/video, with lower-third text showing the title and year over the first five seconds of each new excerpt.
+- Create a demo reel (.mov or .mp4 file) and keep it handy (on your external drive).
+Put only the best moments of each project on your demo reel – excerpt a minute max from each film, with lower-third text showing the title and year over the first five seconds of each new excerpt

-- Keep a file folder of jpegs/film stills so that you have some handy if a festival asks for stills for their catalogue.
+- Keep a file folder of film stills (jpegs) so that you have them handy in case a festival asks for stills for their catalogue.
 Put these on your website, too.
-They make nice header images
+They make good header images and can liven up your site

 - Send out an email to let people know you have a new website showing your work